weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrencies/2021-08-01-Technical_Analysis.md

 ![image.png](attachment:image.png)

-### CONCLUSION
+## CONCLUSION

-As I said, it's going to take lots of time, lots of practice, and lots of patience to build a solid trading strategy.
+It's going to take lots of time, lots of practice, and lots of patience to build a solid trading strategy.

-I think I covered most of what you need to, at least start dabbling in technical analysis.
+So, to sum up:

 **Candlestick charts show you much more than basic price action.**